CandaceHuynh/CandaceHuynh.github.io/projects/clubs-at-manoa.md

 ---
 layout: project
 type: project
-image: img/micromouse/micromouse-square.jpg
+image: img/micromouse/logo.png
-title: "Derivative Calculator"
+title: "Clubs At Manoa"
 date: 2024
 published: true
 labels:
+  - BootStrap
-  - Robotics
+  - Meteor
-  - Arduino
+  - HTML
-  - Java
+  - JavaScript
-summary: "Passon project, derivative calculator made from Java."
+summary: "Final project for ICS 314, a "club hub" for all the registered clubs at the University of Hawaii at Manoa."
 ---